John Babonić: Later life

 John's fears were not unfounded.
 From 1323 onwards, Charles began to confiscate the lands and castles of his nephews – thus from his adopted son, John (II) too.
 Meanwhile, Nicholas Felsőlendvai, who died in 1325, was succeeded by Mikcs Ákos, who began his administration with the primary goal of restoring the power of the ban's post, which was not possible without strengthening the royal influence in all parts of Slavonia.
 To avoid this fate, John Babonić decided to reconcile with Charles I, who thus appointed him Treasurer of the Queen's Court in 1326.
 He held the position until 1333.
 This was the most prestigious dignity in the court of Queen Elizabeth.
 According to their agreement, John handed over his forts, Bršljanac, Moslavina, Vrbas and Okić in Slavonia to the king, in exchange for the castle of Patak in Northeast Hungary (today ruins near Sátoraljaújhely).
 John Babonić also lost the fort Hrastovica (today a borough of Petrinja) in favor of the Diocese of Zagreb in 1326.
 Beside his court position, John was also referred to as castellan of Patak in 1327.
 When his nephews (the sons of Stephen), in alliance with the Kőszegis, rebelled against the king in 1327, John and the sons of Radoslav (II) – Nicholas (II) and Dujam – did not join them.
 It is plausible that Peter Kőszegi married John's unidentified daughter for the purpose of sanctifying the conclusion of the covenant between the two families.
 Royal generals Mikcs Ákos and Alexander Köcski crushed their rebellion within months.
 Amidst the long-lasting siege of Steničnjak, Mikcs came to terms with the rebels.
 In exchange for their aforementioned stronghold, he promised to return Moslavina for them.
 Both Bršljanac and Moslavina were later transferred to Bishop Ladislaus Kórógyi and his nephews prior to 1333.
-John Babonić, who found himself in financial difficulties, traveled to Székesfehérvár in late autumn 1328 to pledged his castle Zrin and accessories (numerous surrounding villages) to Lawrence "the Tót", forefather of the Orahovički (Raholcai) then Iločki (Újlaki) family.
+John Babonić, who found himself in financial difficulties, traveled to Székesfehérvár in late autumn 1328 to pledge his castle Zrin and its accessories (numerous surrounding villages) to Lawrence "the Tót", the forefather of the Orahovički (Raholcai) then Iločki (Újlaki) family.
 Before the purchase, John was the guarantor of his son-in-law, Peter Kőszegi for a total of 250 marks of Viennese denari, which he had borrowed on three occasions from Lawrence and his brothers.
 Since John apparently did not repay the debt to his brothers within the stipulated time, Lawrence asked the king to take over Zrin in return for the debt.
 Charles I confirmed the transaction in Visegrád in November 1328.
 Beside his possession Patak, John functioned as castellan of the royal castle of Revistye, Bars County (present-day Revište, Slovakia) in 1331, holding it as an "office fief" (or honor).